 Our original family is our first community - where we interact, learn and rehearse the roles and rules of connection.
 Norms of partnership, and expressions of love and care are developed that are then carried forward and applied to other relationships, including ones with co-workers, friends , spouses and children.

-A family that has been impacted by addiction or other high-stress events is prone to predictable, painful interactions that, over time, can erode a family's sense of unity.
-Norms of connection that worked in other contexts no longer apply.
-Families suffer in confusion and isolation as a deeply-rooted drive to connect and care for one another chronically faces the dueling need for self-protection.
+A family that has been impacted by addiction, or other chronic stressors, is prone to predictable and painful interactions that, over time, can erode a family's sense of unity.
+Families may suffer in isolation as a deeply-rooted drive to connect with one another and to maintain a peaceful home dissolves into a reality of chaos and conflict.

 Here is where